romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What action should be taken in response to a code scanning alert that conflicts with the repository’s security policy regarding merge actions?
+Q: What action should be taken in response to a code scanning alert that conflicts with the repository’s security policy regarding merge actions?
 <details><summary>Show the answer</summary><p>

 - **Evaluate the alert against the security policy and configure branch protection rules to block merges with unfixed security vulnerabilities if aligned with the policy**